Try these tips for how to set up an Invitation to Create where your children will be inspired and ready to express their ideas artistically.

 When setting up your Invitation to Create, think about how the materials look on your table.
 Are they organized with everything in a defined place?
 This is important because it allows a child’s brain to feel calm and ready to take risks in their creative process.

-When you look at the set-up do you feel excited and wish you could sit down and start painting or glueing, too?
+When you look at the set-up do you feel excited and wish you could sit down and start painting or gluing too?
 If the display doesn’t pull you in, it most likely won’t stimulate the child’s imagination either.
 So rearrange or add to the display until your creative juices get flowing.

-Here are a few tips now:
+Here are a couple tips now:

-- Use Containers
+- Use containers

 - Use diverse textures and sizes of materials